For more information about formats, visit our ordering page.

 Students analyze the costs and benefits of the war in Afghanistan and consider the role of the United States in world affairs.

-Students use primary sources from the Afghan Women Writers Project to understand the daily experiences of living during the current war.
+Students use primary sources from the Afghan Women's Writing Project to understand the experience of living through the war in Afghanistan.